 Differences by socio-economic status (SES)

 "For example, Hart and Risley revealed dramatic differences in the amount that parents talk to their young children as a function of SES.
-Their estimations suggest that by age 4, children from professional families hear a total of 45 million words on average, while children living in poverty hear 13 million words on average.
+Their estimations suggest that by age 4, children from professional families hear a total of 45 million words on average [from their mother], while children living in poverty hear 13 million words on average [from their mother].
 This finding is often described as the '30 million word gap.'
 Importantly, quantitative differences in parents' language input have been shown to uniquely predict aspects of children's language development, such as vocabulary growth and speed in processing familiar words."

 Schwab & Lew-Williams 2016: